 Fig.\,\ref{fig: bootstrap-constraints} shows the constraints on the template amplitudes.
-Our study is the first CMB study to include the full bootstrap computations (rather than a simplified analytic limit \citep{Sohn:2024xzd,Suman:2025tpv,Suman:2025vuf}), and the only to extend to sub-conformal masses.
 Across all models, we find a maximum detection significance of $2.6\sigma$ (from the spin-two template), indicating no evidence for new physics.
 The complex structure in the $(\mu,c_s)$-plane arises due to our choice of normalization (with ridges when the shape function crosses zero) and the complex interplay between oscillations and smooth components in the underlying templates.
 For $c_s\gtrsim 1$ and large $\mu$, the exchange shapes are dominated by a smooth contribution indistinguishable from single-field self-interactions; more novel phenomenology arises for low sound-speeds and masses closer to the Hubble scale.
-The $f_{\rm NL}$ bounds from Fig.\,\ref{fig: bootstrap-constraints} can be translated into constraints on the inflationary microphysics; this will be explored in future work.
+The $f_{\rm NL}$ bounds from Fig.\,\ref{fig: bootstrap-constraints} can be translated into constraints on the inflationary microphysics; this is explored in \citep{cosmoflow1}.